Could Hypnosis Help You with Cancer?

 Schnur et al(3) analysed the efficacy of hypnosis for controlling anxiety before patients were to undergo al breast biopsy.
 Almost 100 patients who were to have a breast biopsy where the entire area is removed were randomly directed to either a pre-biopsy hypnosis group or to a pre-biopsy standard care control group.
 Results from the research highlighted that patients in receiving hypnosis had significantly less pre-biopsy emotional distress, depression, and anxiety.
 Hypnosis patients were also significantly more relaxed.

-Learn Self Hypnosis for Cancer Help
+Learn Self Hypnosis for Cancer Support

 As you can see from the above research studies, learning self hypnosis can help you to relax and de-stress.
 This is an extra effective form of support for you during a difficult time.
 Feeling calmer and more relaxed before, during and after cancer treatments can help your coping ability.